planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-communicaitons-on-ai-technologies-and-their-implications.md

 **Dr. Chia Shen, Program Director in the Divison of Research on Learning in the Directorate of Education and Human Resources at the National Science Foundation**

 **Irene Lee, Helen Zhang, Researchers on Ethical AI and Responsible AI**
-Researchers, Irene Lee, Helen Zhang will talk about Responsible AI for Social Empowerment and Education by introducing their recent work at the MIT Media Lab.
+Researchers, Irene Lee and Helen Zhang will talk about Responsible AI for Social Empowerment and Education by introducing their recent work at the MIT Media Lab.

 **Ping Wang, Research Associate at the Department of Earth and Planetary Sciences, UTK**
 Ping Wang will talk about her recent research on AI outreach.